synarete/voluta/doc/man/voluta.1.rst

 DESCRIPTION
 ===========
-**voluta** is a user-space file-system encapsulated within a regular file.
+**voluta** is an encrypted file-system in user-space, encapsulated within a regular file.

 The layout of the underlying volume is arranged as packed archive, which may be easily converted to objects representation.